Streamline your daily workflow, while getting your job done more quickly and effectively.

 - What is Microsoft Planner?

-Microsoft Planner is an easy-to-use and extremely visual way to organize teamwork.
+Microsoft Planner is an easy-to-use and extremely visual way to organize team tasks and promote collaboration.
 Planner makes it easy for teams to create new plans, organize and assign tasks, share files, chat about their work, and get updates on progress.

 - How do I prioritize tasks in Microsoft Planner?

-Once you’ve completed creating your initial plan, you can then create additional sub-categories for organizing different aspects of your project into smaller groups.
-Talk with your teammates to figure out which buckets make the most sense for your project and workflow.
+Once you’ve completed creating your initial plan, you can then create additional sub-categories for individual tasks and team tasks, organizing different aspects of your project into smaller groups.
+Talk with your teammates to figure out which buckets make the most sense for your project, task assignments, and workflow.

 - Should I use Due Dates in Microsoft Planner?

-Keep track of deadlines and measure project lifetimes by using due dates and calendar features.
+Keep track of deadlines of a list of tasks and measure project lifetimes by using due dates and calendar features.
+You can also create personalized task lists for each of your teams, and communicate them to through Microsoft Teams channels in real time.
 Due dates let people know when they need to complete their tasks by providing them with notifications at specific times.
 You can always change this later if you want to.

 - What are the most recent updates to Microsoft Planner?